plastyk/silverstripe-dashboard/docs/en/customisation-new-panels.md

 </div>
 ```

 Next we create a custom `DashboardPanels.ss` template to add our new panel to the dashboard.
-Copy the original `DashboardPanels.ss` to `dashboard-custom/templates/DashboardPanels.ss` and add `$showPanel(Plastyk\Dashboard\Panels\RecentlyEditedPropertiesPanel)` to where we want the new panel to display:
+Copy the original `DashboardPanels.ss` to `dashboard-custom/templates/DashboardPanels.ss` and add `$showPanel(RecentlyEditedPropertiesPanel)` to where we want the new panel to display:

 ```html
 $showPanel(Plastyk\Dashboard\Panels\UpdatePanel)